Monique Moumblow Integration of Archives and Analog Video in Multimedia Installations

 Monique Moumblow, 2022

-Monique Moumblow (b.
-1971 Hamilton, ON) received a BFA from the Nova Scotia College of Art and Design and an MFA from Concordia University.
-Initially, she was primarily interested in performance art and worked collaboratively with Anne Russell.
-Since 1993, Moumblow has focused on single-channel video and installation.
+Since 1993, Monique Moumblow (she/her) has produced single-channel video and video installations.
 Recurring themes in her work are the figure of the double, the separation between voice and written word as well as the construction of narrative.
-Her videos have screened at festivals and galleries in Canada and internationally including the Musée national des beaux-arts du Québec, the Musée d’art contemporain du Val-de-Marne, the Festival international du court-metrage de Clermont-Ferrand, Impakt (Utrecht), and the International Short Film Festival Oberhausen.
-Her videos are included in the collections of the National Gallery of Canada and the Netherlands Media Art Institute.
-She teaches in the IMCA department at Concordia University.
+Her videos have screened at festivals and galleries in Canada and internationally including: VOX – Centre de l’image contemporaine, the Musée national des beaux-arts du Québec, and the Musée d’art contemporain du Val-de-Marne and are included in the collections of the National Gallery of Canada and the Netherlands Media Art Institute.
+She teaches in the IMCA and ARTX departments at Concordia University.

 Tracy Valcárcel (she/her) is a Peruvian lens-based artist and cultural worker currently living in Tio’tia:ke / Montréal.
 Trained in video, dance and physical theatre, she moved to Canada in 2009 to pursue studies in Interdisciplinary Performance and Media Arts.
 In her practice, she uses moving images and archive to consider the body as a living cultural map, questioning to what extent our identities are shaped by memory, environment and habit.
 Central to her research are the broader themes of food and migration.
 Her work and collaborations have been shown locally as well as internationally at video and performance festivals.
 She is an active member of Fruition, a Montreal-based QTBIPOC collective and her video work is distributed by GIV.